VictorianGovernment/api-design-standards/api-standards.md

 |PATCH| Internal Server error | 500 | An internal server error.
 The response body may contain error messages. |

 <br />
-This table highlights the status codes that are applicable for all HTTP methods
+This table highlights the status codes that are applicable for all HTTP methods.

 | Request method | Status | Code | When to use |
 | --- | --- | --- | --- |